-What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating Provider Deductible Coinsurance may apply after deductible is met Deductible Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount

-Note: For your plan's specific benefit levels, log in to your member account at messa.org.
+What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating provider Deductible Copayment applies after deductible is met. - Deductible - Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.

-We pay for inpatient and outpatient consultations when your physician requires assistance in diagnosing or treating your condition.
+We pay for consultations when your physician requires assistance in diagnosing or treating your condition.
 The assistance is required because of the special skill and knowledge of the consulting physician or professional provider.

-Cosmetic surgery
+Cosmetic surgery - Medically necessary

-What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating Provider Deductible Coinsurance may apply after deductible is met Deductible Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount
+What you pay for covered services Out-of-network (OON) Nonparticipating provider Deductible Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount Out-of-network (OON) - Deductible - Coinsurance applies after

-Note: For your plan's specific benefit levels, log in to your member account at messa.org.
+For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.

-Cosmetic surgery is payable only for:
+Cosmetic surgery is only payable when medically necessary for:

 - Correction of deformities present at birth.
-Exception: Congenital deformities of the teeth are not covered - Correction of deformities resulting from cancer surgery, including reconstructive surgery after a mastectomy - Conditions caused by accidental injuries - Traumatic scars
+Exception: Congenital deformities of the teeth are not covered. - · Correction of deformities resulting from cancerrelated surgery, including reconstructive surgery after a mastectomy.